raktimyoddha07/doc-counsel-ai/README.md

 ### 2. Retrieval (Hybrid: Dense + Sparse)

 For long documents, only the most relevant chunks are injected into the prompt.
-AuditLens uses **Reciprocal Rank Fusion** via LangChain's `EnsembleRetriever`:
+Doc Counsel AI uses **Reciprocal Rank Fusion** via LangChain's `EnsembleRetriever`:

 - **Dense** — `BAAI/bge-large-en-v1.5` embeddings (local, L2-normalized) stored in a per-user/per-document **Chroma** collection.
 - **Sparse** — in-memory **BM25** index built from the same chunks, excellent at matching exact strings like `Section 4(b)(ii)` or defined terms.